The Florida Center For Neurosurgery

 Sciatica is the best-known type of radiculopathy, but the same type of radiating pain can occur in your arms when the pinched nerve is located in your neck.
-Dr. Carrie Shulman at The Florida Center for Minimally Invasive Neurosurgery has the expertise to help you find pain relief, using conservative options, as well as minimally invasive surgery.
-To get treatment for radiculopathy, call their office in Largo, Florida, or use online booking to schedule an appointment.
+Dr. Carrie Shulman at The Florida Center for Neurosurgery has the expertise to help you find pain relief, using conservative options, as well as minimally invasive surgery.
+To get treatment for radiculopathy, call their office in Clearwater, Tampa Bay, Florida, or use online booking to schedule an appointment.

 Radiculopathy refers to pain caused by compression, inflammation, or injury to the nerves in your spine.
 It’s commonly called a pinched nerve, because it frequently develops when changes in your spine compress the nerves.
 When you have radiculopathy, the pain radiates away from the spine, following the course of the affected nerve.

 Radiculopathy may develop in your neck, but it’s more common in your lower back because carrying your body weight leads to degenerative changes.

 The spine conditions that may cause radiculopathy include:

 - Bone spurs

 What are the symptoms of radiculopathy?

 Sciatica is a well-known form of radiculopathy that develops in your lower back when the sciatic nerve becomes pinched as it leaves the base of your spine.